Bryn Kelly

-Bryn Kelly (1980–2016) was an American writer, artist, performer, and community organizer.
+Bryn Kelly (1980–2016) was a transgender American writer, artist, performer, and community organizer.
 Kelly has shown work at New Museum and performed in conjunction with Visual AIDS and in Art in the Age of Aquarius at the Whitney Museum of American Art.
 She was a member of the Femme Collective, participated in Baltimore's 2012 Femme Conference, and was a cofounder of Theater Transgression, a transgender multimedia performance collective.
 Her writing and writing performances have appeared in Original Plumbing, Manic D Press, the National Queer Arts Festival, PrettyQueer.com, and EOAGH, A Journal of the Arts, amongst others.
+She died of an apparent suicide sometime before January 13, 2016.

 Early life and education

 Kelly was born in Ohio.
 She had deep affiliations with Appalachia and eventually she would go on to organize the online community and archiving project, Queer Appalachia.
 After a short stint in Michigan, Kelly moved to New York to pursue writing.
 She studied playwriting at Brooklyn College.

 Work

 Kelly wrote the short story, "Other Balms, Other Gileads," which was published in the Time Is Not a Line: Reflections on HIV/AIDS issue of the We Who Feel Differently journal, edited by Theodore Kerr.
 The text is cited as a seminal piece of transgender literature from the 21st century, alongside Nevada: A Novel by Imogen Binnie and short stories by Torrey Peters.